atsign-foundation/at_protocol/specification/atsign_protocol_specification.md

 ## 9. Authentication

-The atServer recognises three authentication mechanisms, all built on the same `from`-then-prove choreography.
+The atServer recognises 3 authentication mechanisms, all built on the same `from`-then-prove choreography.
 Modern atClients use **APKAM** exclusively, with **CRAM** appearing only during one-time onboarding.